Featurehouse/sweet_potato-release/sweet_potato-description_en_us.md

 #### Sweet Potato

     In this mod, a kind of food is added, called Sweet Potato.
 It has three categories: Purple Sweet Potato, Red Sweet Potato and White Sweet Potato, with three variants: Raw Sweet Potato,Baked Sweet Potato and Enchanted Sweet Potato.
 You can get any variant of Sweet Potato by killing Zombies, Husks and Zombie Villagers.
 You can also forage all over the world for treasure chests containing Sweet Potatoes.
-After you obtain a Sweet Potato, you will reach the advancement:”Sweet and Soft”.
+After you obtain a Sweet Potato, you will reach the advancement:"Sweet and Soft".
 You can also plant any kind of Raw Sweet Potatoes on farmland to let it grow.

 	Also, you can also bake Sweet Potatoes.
 By putting any categories of Raw Sweet Potatoes into a furnace, smokers or on a campfire, you will get a Baked Sweet Potato.
 A Baked Sweet Potato can restore a large amount of hunger.
 You will obtain a Peel after eating any variants of Sweet Potato.

-	In a Magic Cube, you can transfer one category of Raw Sweet Potato to another, or enchant it to Enchanted Sweet Potato.
+	With a Magic Cube, you can transfer one category of Raw Sweet Potato to another, or enchant it to a Enchanted Sweet Potato.
 You will obtain one or more status effects after consuming an Enchanted Sweet Potato.

 	You can put a Sweet Potato into a Grinder to get a Sweet Potato Powder.
 Furthermore, Sweet Potato is compostable.